daijiang/New_Phytologist_Appendix/README.md

 Please cite the paper if you use the code elsewhere.

+> Li, D., Ives, A. R. and Waller, D. M. (2017), Can functional traits account for phylogenetic signal in community composition?.
+New Phytol. doi:10.1111/nph.14397

 `data_clean/` includes functional traits data; other data can be loaded from R package `vegan`.

 `Rcode/`: